 For the first time in our history, we have five generations in the workforce, each generation bringing a different perspective and their own set of expectations.
 Millennials are now the largest generation in the workforce, and employers must rethink their workforce norms.

-As diversity grows with this generational shift, employers across the globe are challenged to adopt best practices for building and maintaining a generational inclusive workforce to attract and retain top talent in their organization.
+As diversity grows with this generational shift, employers across the globe find themselves with a workplace culture challenge as they try to adopt best practices for building and maintaining generational inclusion in the workforce to attract and retain top talent in their organization.

-In order to meet the needs of today’s workforce, here are four best practices to transform your culture and build a generational inclusive workforce:
+In order to meet the needs of today’s workforce, here are four best practices to transform your work culture and build generational inclusion in the workplace.